 Guided by Melissa Sarlin, Head of Special Collections and Rare Books at the SFU Library, members of the performing arts community are invited to create a paper trail contributing to a physical repository which will be incorporated into SFU’s Special Collections.
 As a group, we’ll organize, structure, catalogue, and preserve detritus of past performances, and through the process will celebrate our shared memories and our history.

-In advance of this year’s event, Jiv Parasram, Artistic Director of Rumble Theatre, will reflect on and share his thoughts of the 2018 collection while framing the direction for this year’s gathering.
+In advance of this year’s event, Jiv Parasram, Artistic Director of Rumble Theatre, went to SFU's Special Collections to study the current Ephemera archive.
+You can read his thoughts and reflections on the 2018 collection, and his suggestions on how to frame the direction for this year’s gathering here.

 We also encourage you to bring a guest who might be interested in, or who you think should be at this event.
 All are welcome.
 Share the Eventbrite link with those you think should attend.